Cann65/aws-secure-static-website-terraform/README.md

     R53[Route 53] -->|Alias A| CF
 ```

 S3 stays private.
 CloudFront is the only thing that reads from it.
+Export a PNG/SVG version of the diagram to `infra/docs/architecture/` if you want to embed it elsewhere.

 ## Repo structure